Nargonath/cra-build-watch/README.md

 This script is inspired by other work related such as: https://gist.github.com/jasonblanchard/ae0d2e304a647cd847c0b4493c2353d4.

+## Ejection

+This tool handles ejected projects but it assumes you did not modify your `webpack.config.dev.js` file, `paths.js` and `env.js` utils.
+If you did I cannot guarantee that this tool will work.

 # Why do I need this?

 As of now (20/04/2018), `create-react-app` (more precisely `react-scripts`) does not allow development builds to be written to the disk because it uses `webpackDevServer` to serve your build files and folders ([for good reasons](https://github.com/facebook/create-react-app/issues/1070#issuecomment-261812303)).
 The problem is that in some cases you need to have these files written to the disk i.e: